 Pelvic Avulsion Fractures in Adults

-A pelvic avulsion fracture occurs when a part of the pelvic (hip) bone breaks and tears away.
-This happens when a muscle or tendon connected to the hip bone suddenly tightens so hard it pulls off part of the bone.
+A pelvic avulsion fracture occurs when a part of a hip bone breaks and tears away.
+This happens when a muscle or tendon connected to the hip bone suddenly tightens so hard that it pulls off part of the bone.